 AENA had its medium- and long-term reduction targets validated by SBTi in 2024.
 There is a lack of clarity regarding the scope of these targets and the company's disclosures.
-Scope 3 targets in 2030 do not take into account the emissions associated with the downstream part of their activities (~85% of total emissions), but they are included in the 2050 target.
+Scope 3 targets in 2030 do not take into account emissions related to airline flights (~85% of total emissions), but they are included in the 2050 target.
 With regard to its 2030 action plan, the company reports measures mainly on scopes 1 and 2 and on Spain.
 No action has been presented by AENA to credibly reach its 2050 target of decreasing by 90% emissions linked to flights.
 Furthermore, the measures taken do not make it possible to understand the contribution of each action to the objectives across all scopes.
 AENA, has not yet succeeded in putting in place a credible strategy to develop a business model aligned with a low-carbon world.
 Although the presentation of a Say on Climate vote is good practice, AENA is encouraged to go further in terms of the transparency, ambition and credibility of its climate strategy.